• How Do You handle the Geographic Pay Gap in Remote Blockchain Jobs? Need genuine Advice on Salary Negotiation

 @DataChainTushar

-Is anyone else here feeling frustrated by the geographic pay gap in remote blockchain jobs?
-Negotiating salary with US or European companies sometimes makes me feel like my skills are undervalued just because of where I live.
-I keep running into this barrier—even though I know I bring value to the team—and it’s hard not to feel a bit discouraged.
+I am feeling frustrated with the geographic pay gap in remote blockchain jobs.
+Is there anyone else like me?
+When negotiating salary with US or European companies, I sometimes feel that they undervalue my skills simply because of my location.
+I keep running into this barrier, even though I know I bring value to the team, and it’s hard not to feel a bit discouraged.

-I’m sharing this because I want to be totally real, not just about numbers, but about the emotions that come with global crypto jobs and remote work negotiation.
-I know some of you have cracked this, maybe even managed to turn those awkward salary talks into something positive.
+I’m sharing this because I want to be totally real, about salary numbers and expectations after seeing global crypto jobs and remote work negotiation.
+Some of you might have cracked this and managed awkward salary talks into something positive.

 • Have you ever brought up the pay gap first in negotiations, or do you wait for HR to mention it?